TomVincentUK/snompy/docs/guide/demodulation.rst

    :class: dropdown

    It might seem like there are lots of steps, but don't worry!
-   The final section of this page, `Putting it all together`_, will introduce the function :func:`pysnom.demodulate.demod`, which automatically takes care of all the tricky details for you.
+   The final section of this page will introduce the function :func:`pysnom.demodulate.demod`, which automatically takes care of all the tricky details for you.

    In fact, as it's such in integral part of simulating SNOM experiments, ``pysnom`` provides functions with built-in demodulation for directly